 In case of ingestion contact a poison control center immediately.
+1-800-222-1222

-1-800-222-1222 not necessarily indicative of actual size or color for the included variety.
+Image on cover is representative of the type of plant(s) in this offer and not necessarily indicative of actual size or color for the included variety.